-These are often found in many Residential and Commercial buildings, the Woodworm beetles use wood as there food source.
-There are several species found in the UK including Furniture Beetles, House Longhorn Beetles and Powder Post Beetles, but most of the damage is caused by offspring of the common Furniture Beetle.
+Woodworm is found in many Residential and Commercial buildings; the Woodworm beetles use wood as a food source.
+There are several species found in the UK including Furniture Beetles, House Longhorn Beetles and Powder Post Beetles, but most of the damage is caused by offspring of the Common Furniture Beetle.
 Different species of Woodworm like different types of wood.
-Some prefer Hardwoods such as Oak, Ash and Mahogany where others prefer soft woods such as Pine, Spruce and Cedar.
+Some prefer Hardwoods such as Oak, Ash and Mahogany where others prefer softwoods such as Pine, Spruce and Cedar.
 All beetles prefer wood that is damp as it’s easier to chew.

 Where Can You Find Woodworm